janwilmake/dorm/README.md

 - ✅ **Nearly zero overhead**: Thin abstraction over DO's SQLite
 - ✅ **Edge-localized**: Data stored closest to where it's accessed
 - ✅ **Up to 10GB per DB**: Sufficient for most application needs
-- ❌ Because you execute your SQL queries from a remote resource, you will more quickly run into the max subrequests limitation of 1000 max subrequests (50 on Cloudflare free).
-Also you can't benefit from other primitives in your Durable Object you'd normally have like alarms and an infinite amount of subrequests.
-If this is too big a limitation, you can [extend DORM](#extending-dorm) to still benefit from the dorm primitives while also have all abilities of raw Durable Objects.
 - ❓ Localhost isn't easily accessible YET in https://studio.outerbase.com so you need to deploy first, [use a tunnel](https://dev.to/tahsin000/free-services-to-expose-localhost-to-https-a-comparison-5c19), or run the [outerbase client](https://github.com/outerbase/studio) on localhost.

 ## 🔗 Links & Resources